4-DS/.github/profile/README.md

 To get started with Sinara, check out Sinara Tutorials.
 If you want to dive deep into the development of ML products, then Sinara Book is available for you.
 If you want to create a development process based on Sinara, check out the Sinara Dev Process.

-To start you off, go to this repository https://github.com/4-DS/sinara-ext-tools
+To start you off, go to [Getting started page](https://github.com/4-DS/sinara-tutorials/wiki/Getting-started-with-SinaraML)